RightToPrivacy/snowflake-tor-service/README.md

     sudo bash install.sh

 That's it.
-In 3 minutes (or less) you should have a running Tor Snowflake Proxy service.
+In a couple minutes (or less) you should have a running Tor Snowflake Proxy service.

-#### IMPORTANT: Make Sure You Are Inside Download Directory Before Running Step: **sudo bash install.sh**
+#### IMPORTANT: Make Sure You Are Inside Download Directory Before Running: sudo bash install.sh

 ---